-To inspect the node’s local mempool, one may rely on the local-tx-monitor mini-protocol.
+To inspect the node’s local mempool, one may rely on the mempool monitoring mini-protocol.
 This protocol provides way to list all transactions sitting in the mempool, but also, to query the size of the mempool, the number of transactions currently in the mempool as well as the current capacity (based on network parameters).

 will remain constant.

-once a “new” snapshot is available when “new” means different from the currently acquired snapshot.
-Seemingly, the first AwaitAcquire
+is a blocking call.
+The server will only reply once a “new” snapshot is available.
+“New” means different from the currently acquired snapshot.
+Seemingly, the first acquireMempool

-and then, block on AwaitAcquire
+and then, block on acquireMempool

 for a change; then repeat.